Last Man Standing (Australian TV series)

 Last Man Standing is an Australian television series that aired in from June 2005 to October 2005 on Seven Network; and in New Zealand from April to September 2005.
 It was aired also in Finland (Viimeiseen mieheen) in 2007.
 The series did not return for a second season.

 Overview

-The main characters are three best friends — Adam, Bruno and Cameron — who live and work in Melbourne.
+The main characters are three best friends — Adam, Bruno, and Cameron — who live and work in Melbourne.
 Adam is newly single, having come out of a long-term relationship, and is dealing with the dating world for the first time in a long time.
-Cameron is the sexual predator of the group, although this role has been somewhat lessened by the fact that his ex-wife Zoe — who left when he had an affair — is now part of the group, and is becoming friends with the women he dates.
-Bruno is a nurse who has a habit of falling for women who don't care for him, while ignoring the many women who do.
-All three are discovering that, in their late twenties, they are still single and really have no idea about women whatsoever.
+Cameron is the sexual predator of the group, although this role has been somewhat lessened by the fact that his ex-wife Zoe — who left when he had an affair — is now part of the group and is becoming friends with the women he dates.
+Bruno is a nurse who has a habit of falling for women who do not care for him, while ignoring the many women who do.
+All three are discovering that in their late 20s, they are still single and really have no idea about women whatsoever.